 The Company sells third-party manufactured skincare products in Japan.
 The skincare products are purchased from a third-party manufacturer and sold to medical offices and licensed physicians.
 The Company warrants that the skincare products are free of significant defects in workmanship and materials for 90 days from shipment.
-These are typically sold in a separate contract as the only performance obligations.
 The Company acts as the principal in this arrangement, as the Company determines the price to charge customers for the skincare products and controls the products before they are transferred to the customer.
 The Company recognizes revenue for skincare products at a point in time upon shipment.